software-development-project-1/software-development-project-1.github.io/index.md

 > First week's exercises in [Agile software development and Scrum](/agile-software-development) needs to be submitted before the deadline to confirm the course participation.

-The assesment is based on the group's project and the personal contributions of the team member.
+The assesment is based on the group's project and the personal contributions of the group member.

 The project assesment is based on the following aspects: